filakhtov/gentoo-use-docs/sys-devel/bc.md

 # sys-devel/bc

 ### readline
-Only works if the `libedit` flag is disabled.
+This flag overrides (disables) the `libedit`.
 Pass the `--with-readline` and the `--without-libedit` options to the configure script.
 Use the `libreadline` library to provide editing, history and autocompletion features for an interactive mode.
 Provide the `history` command for the interactive mode to show or change a number of history entries remembered.

 This flag should be enabled if there is a need to use an interactive mode.